Electron-x/BmpHeaderViewer/README.md

 For performance reasons, color management is only activated if the bitmap contains color space data.
 Color management and transparency are mutually exclusive.
 You can use the context menu of the thumbnail to activate or deactivate color matching for this specific image.

+A loaded bitmap can also be printed.
+This allows you to check how a specific DIB is displayed on a different output device.

 The program can also open JPEG files.
 This gives you more options for experimenting with color profiles.

 The font of the output window can be scaled with <kbd>CTRL</kbd>+<kbd>MOUSE SCROLL WHEEL</kbd>.